mjl-/vmgo/README.md

 ## todo

-	- add a "net" backend that talks to a tun device (as a file descriptor for now).
+	- change the go compiler to include files from a dir as fs tree to use for os.Open.
 	- remove process creation from the runtime for the openbsd arch. take a hint from wasm, which is single process.
 	- some way to pass & parse variables when there are no more regular env vars.
 	- remove more system calls. see how setting TLS for "g" can be stripped.